TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/PushButton/PBDetailDesign.md

 ![Alt text](https://github.com/cebttu/CapstoneTeam1/blob/Adrin11-signoff-PushButton/Documentation/Signoffs/PushButton/Control%20Block%20Diagram.png)

-Model of the electrical inductance and internal motor resistance for the DC motor to test and get torque values and loads under different conditions
+Model of the electrical inductance and internal motor resistance for the DC motor to test and get torque values and loads under different conditions.

 ![Alt text](https://github.com/cebttu/CapstoneTeam1/blob/Adrin11-signoff-PushButton/Documentation/Signoffs/PushButton/Electrical_LT.png)

-Model of mechanical circuit that converts the electrical characteristics into the mechanical characteristics such as rpm and torque values
+Model of mechanical circuit that converts the electrical characteristics into the mechanical characteristics such as rpm and torque values.
+The results of the LT Spice models will be in the "Analysis" section.

 ![Alt text](https://github.com/cebttu/CapstoneTeam1/blob/Adrin11-signoff-PushButton/Documentation/Signoffs/PushButton/Mechanical_LT.png)